pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Portal

 The `Portal` component uses the `Image` component under the hood to render its children into a render target, which is displayed on the surface of the `Portal` component.
 In contrast to the `Image` component, the `Portal` component doesn't have a default `aspectRatio` or an `src` property.
-The size of the portal is completly controlled through the flexbox properties.
+The size of the portal is completly controlled through the flexbox properties, the resolution of the portal is equal to the size multiplied by the `dpr` property, which defaults to the system `dpr`.

 ```jsx
 <Root>